 So far, this looks rather intimidating.
 Some of those systems are complex enough on their own that they almost belong to separate branches of engineering.
 Where does one even begin to think of integrating them?

-What happened, in fact, was that facility managers wanted an automated solution to the problem of lights being left on after business hours, or in infrequently-accessed areas such as basements.
+What happened, in fact, was that facility managers and building owners wanted an automated solution to the problem of lights being left on after business hours, or in infrequently-accessed areas such as basements.

-This is a trivial example, but it illustrates a wider point: integration decisions should be driven by legitimate business requirements.
+This is a trivial example, but it illustrates a wider point: integration decisions, even such as integrating heating ventilation and air conditioning, should be driven by legitimate business requirements when creating smart building technologies.

 Typical examples of such requirements include:

 The exercise of narrowing down these requirements is useful regardless of what side of the facility divide you are.
-If you are a tenant, knowing what to integrate will help you prioritize deployment and installation activities.
+If you are a tenant, knowing what types of control systems to integrate will help you prioritize deployment and installation activities.
 If you are a facilities owner or manager, knowing your customer’s requirements will help you prioritize infrastructure development and plan servicing and maintenance.

 Large-scale infrastructure integration is the foundation of application-level integration.